-Gestational diabetes mellitus (GDM), also known as type III diabetes mellitus, is one of the most common type of diabetes mellitus and considered the most common complications of pregnancy.
-This health problem is like pregnancy-induced hypertension (PIH) that develops during pregnancy and disappears after the delivery of the fetus, or as maternal body returns to its pre-pregnant state.
+Gestational diabetes mellitus (GDM), also known as type III diabetes mellitus, is one of the most common types of diabetes mellitus and considered the most common complication of pregnancy.
+This health problem is like pregnancy-induced hypertension (PIH) that develops during pregnancy and disappears after the delivery of the fetus, or as the maternal body returns to its pre-pregnant state.
 Gestational diabetes mellitus may or may not with co-existing maternal diabetes.
 It heightens the level of diabetes (if with previous diabetes) by a notch in response to the rise in fetal carbohydrate demand.
-40% of pregnant mothers who develops GDM will eventually develop non-insulin-dependent diabetes mellitus (NIDDM or type II DM) within 5 years.
+40% of pregnant mothers who develop GDM will eventually develop non-insulin-dependent diabetes mellitus (NIDDM or type II DM) within 5 years.

 Gestational Diabetes Mellitus Case Study

 Knowing the facts about insulin facilitates the understanding of gestational diabetes mellitus.
 Or any form of diabetes for that matter.
 This creates/develops ideas on how and why such health problems occur.

 - The insulin is a normal body hormone that is produced by the beta cells of the Islets of Langerhans in the pancreas.

 - The release of insulin is regulated by negative feedback in response to high glucose levels.
 The high glucose level may come from excessive glucagon action or high carbohydrate intake.